-In programming, you may encounter a situation where you want to include a placeholder in a class, function, or procedure.
-For instance, you may be writing a large program and want to include a for loop.
+You may encounter a situation where you want to include a placeholder in a class, function, or procedure.
+For instance, say you are writing a large program and want to include a for loop.
 This loop does not yet function because there is other code you need to write first.

 That’s where the Python pass statement comes in.
 The pass statement is used as a placeholder for the future implementation of functions, classes, loops, and other blocks of code.
-The

 Here’s the syntax for the pass statement:

-To remind yourself to come back to the savings account class later, and to create some structure in your program, you would need to add a placeholder in the savings account class.
+To remind yourself to come back to the savings account class later, you could add a placeholder in the savings account class.

 class CheckingAccount(name): def __init__(self, name): self.name = name class SavingsAccount: pass

-pass keyword is used to serve as a placeholder until we get around to finishing the class.
+When our code runs, both the CheckingAccount and SavingsAccount classes are created.
+However, the SavingsAccount class has no purpose yet.
+The pass keyword is used to serve as a placeholder until we get around to adding code to execute in our class.

 Let’s look at an example of the pass statement being used to pass over code in a loop.
-Say we are a bookstore owner and we want to print out every title in our list of habit formation books to the console.
+Say we are a bookstore owner, and we want to print out every title in our list of habit formation books to the console.
 But, we don’t want to print out Atomic Habits, which is out of stock.
 We could use the following code to accomplish this task:

 books = ['The Power of Habit', 'Atomic Habits', 'Hooked: A Guide to Building Habit Forming Products', 'Mini Habits', 'The Miracle Morning'] for i in range(0, len(books)): if books[i] == 'Atomic Habits': pass else: print(books[i]) print('Program complete.')